magento/merchdocs/src/marketing/product-recommendations.md

 |**Product Detail**|At the bottom of main content (default)|Most viewed<br>Most purchased<br>Most added to cart<br>Viewed this, viewed that<br>Viewed this, bought that<br>Bought this, bought that<br>More like this<br>Trending|
 |**Cart**|At the bottom of main content (default)|Most viewed<br>Most purchased<br>Most added to cart<br>Viewed this, viewed that<br>Viewed this, bought that<br>Bought this, bought that<br>More like this<br>Trending|
 |**Confirmation**|At the bottom of main content (default)|Most viewed<br>Most purchased<br>Most added to cart<br>Viewed this, viewed that<br>Viewed this, bought that<br>Bought this, bought that<br>More like this<br>Trending|

-## Global category exclusions {#globalexclusions}

-You can specify categories that you never want to be included in your recommendations.

-1. Click **Settings** (gear icon) to display the **Global Category Exclusions** page.

-1. For **Available categories**, enter a category you want to exclude.

-   You can select up to 50 categories.

-1. Click <span class="btn">Save changes</span> when you are finished selecting the categories you want to exclude.